 We should all be happy with our single selves.
 It’s important to love who you are and know that you are capable of being enough.
 But, no one is perfect.
 It’s not humanly possible.
 So don’t pass up an opportunity for a romantic relationship just because you feel like you have a lot to figure out still.
 We all do!
 The point of productive singlehood is that we challenge and develop ourselves, not to keep ourselves from potentially life-changing opportunities.
 On the other hand, don’t be afraid to say no to the wrong relationship.
 That can be just as important as knowing when to say yes!

-Shelby is a writer born and raised in Frederick.
+Shelby Newsome is a Maryland-based writer and bookseller who writes stories about mental health, culture, compelling people, and more.
 She enjoys intellectual discussions, desserts, and cuddling with her cat Butter.